rochus-keller/Luon/Readme.md

 implemented delegates and the copy() builtin, and made some other language changes (e.g. := no longer copies char arrays by value).
 Next goal is to run the Luon Awfy suite.

+#### Status on November 13, 2024

+The Luon Are-we-fast-yet suite works up to Json; a significant refactoring of the code generator was necessary for this to properly intitialize all class objects up-front; the performance is currently slightly (1%) better than Lua, and there is room for improvement.
+Now after a calendar month in the project, the compiler and IDE seem ready for implementing a Smalltalk VM, so let's go for it.

 #### Precompiled versions

 Not available at this time.